High Performance Git

 Git does not store "rename" as a first-class event in commit history.
 As Chapter 2 showed, trees store names and blobs store content; if a path disappears and a similar path appears, Git may infer that one became the other.

-That means path history with rename-following is not simply reading metadata.
-It is asking Git to compare content similarity across snapshots and infer whether one path should be treated as the continuation of another.
+That means path history with rename-following asks Git to compare content similarity across snapshots and infer whether one path should be treated as the continuation of another.
+It is real query-time work, well beyond reading metadata.

 That has a few consequences:

 Git's data model shows up directly in user experience here.
-Git gets flexibility because renames are inferred rather than stored, and the bill shows up at read time.
+Git gets flexibility because renames are inferred rather than stored, and the cost shows up at read time.

 Why Path History Gets Slow